taisukeoe/sbt-ShadowyProject/README.md

   .light // applied all modification and settings to `shadow` sub-project
 ```

+In case you needn't copy nor *modify* original shadowee settings, you can call `project.shade(yourMainProject).light` instead.

 NOTE: sbt-ShadowyProject `build.sbt` file is a good sample about how-to-use itself.

 ## Modification Algebras